 The Sisters of Providence appreciate and honor every donor and every gift!

-Saint Mother Theodore Guerin Foundation was established to honor family, friends and alumnae of the Sisters of Providence who have given us a planned gift to the Sisters of Providence.
-Saint Mother Theodore Guerin Foundation members have a channel plate with their designated wording added to the Saint Mother Theodore Guerin Foundation plaque and receive a gift of appreciation, engraved with the donor’s name.
+Saint Mother Theodore Guerin Foundation was established to honor family, friends and alumnae of the Sisters of Providence who have designated the Sisters of Providence as a beneficiary in their will or other estate plans.
+These donors receive a small gift of appreciation and a channel plate with their designated wording on the Saint Mother Theodore Guerin Foundation plaque.
+The plaque is located in the Sisters of Providence Administration Building.

 There are times when the Sisters of Providence feel an individual, organization, business or foundation deserves special recognition for their outstanding support.
-This special recognition is given during the Saint Mother Theodore Guerin dinner.
+This special recognition is given during the annual Saint Mother Theodore Guerin dinner.